-The Wallenstein Portable Generator is designed to generate up to 4,500 continuous watts of power at any type of remote location.
+The Wallenstein Portable Generator is designed to generate up to 3,000 continuous watts of power at any type of remote location or provide power for welding.
 It is a simple and reliable system that requires minimal maintenance.

 In the following section, we have listed many of the problems, causes and solutions to the problems that you may encounter.